-On behalf of all Wollongong City Council Councillors, I am pleased to present our Revised Resourcing Strategy 2012-2022 (Adopted 17 February 2014).
+On behalf of all Wollongong City Council Councillors, I am pleased to present our draft Resourcing Strategy 2012-2022 (revised 1 December 2013).
 In 2012 we presented our first Resourcing Strategy as a newly elected Council which outlines and assesses how Council will manage its finances, assets and people to work towards achieving the community's vision and goals under Wollongong 2022 Community Strategic Plan.

-Of significance in this revised Resourcing Strategy is the key challenge of being able to fund the ongoing maintenance and renewal of our infrastructure and community assets to meet community expectations.
+Of significance in this draft Resourcing Strategy is the key challenge of being able to fund the ongoing maintenance and renewal of our infrastructure and community assets to meet community expectations.